School of Nursing

 882 Clinical Teaching (3).
 Graduate standing required.
 Prepares nurses for teaching in clinical settings.
 Focuses on how to develop a clinical course, select clinical settings, work with staff, plan teaching methods and learner activities, and evaluate outcomes.

-889 Special Topics in Nursing (1–5).
-Topics directed by an authority in the field.
+899 Special Topics in Nursing (16).
+Special topics with an authority in the field.

-928 Organizational Theories Applied to Nursing (3).
+928 Organizational Theories (3).
 Examines the major theoretical paradigms, perspectives, and issues in organization theory, particularly as applied to organizations providing health care services.

 932 Families and Health (3).
 Explores theoretical, methodological, and ethical issues related to research in families and health across the life span.
 Content includes family research related to health promotion, risk reduction, vulnerability, and health risk, and the family in the context of acute and chronic illness.
 Cultural, ethnic, and socioeconomic issues are included.

 933 Health Care Quality and Patient Outcomes: Conceptual and Empirical Approaches (3).
-Prerequisites, NURS 976, and 970 or 971.
-Examines literature on quality of care - effectiveness, safety, efficiency, equity, timeliness and patient-centeredness.
+Prerequisite, NURS 976.
+Permission of the instructor for students lacking the prerequisite.
+Examines literature on quality of care -- effectiveness, safety, efficiency, equity, timeliness, and patient-centeredness.
 Critically evaluates conceptual frameworks, research designs, sources of data, analytic approaches, and implications for health care policy.

 950 Analysis of the Academic Role in Nursing Education (3).
 Knowledge, theories, and skills necessary for transition into an academic teaching role in university schools of nursing.
 Particular emphasis on the teaching-learning process as used in higher education.